0sps/sullivan.mx/_posts/2026-04-01-Gavin-grier-stalker.md

   <figcaption>"River," the fake profile that messaged me in fall 2024.
 The photos appear to be from a male adult content creator.</figcaption>
 </figure>

-I told this person about Gavin, calling him an asshole and a narcissist.
+I told this person about Gavin, calling Gavin an asshole and a narcissist.
 The next day day, "River" changed completely.
 He called me "super stuck up" and said he was done talking to me.
 Then he said he had found Gavin's number through a flight school schedule and claimed to now be texting Gavin.
-River told me he was going to send Gavin copies of everything I said about him.
+River told me he was going to send Gavin copies of everything I said.

 <figure style="max-width: 600px; text-align: center;">
   <a href="/assets/river2.png"><img src="/assets/river2.png" alt="River claiming he found Gavin's number" style="max-height: 50vh;"></a>